H’seven

 The audio status option with the implant was more old-school than direct optic stimulation, but she is a pilot, after all, and the idea of tampering with her eyesight was unappealing, regardless the fact such modifications have become routine.

 She dodges a glance toward the penthouse.
 The bank of windows facing the courtyard is, of course, opaque from this side.
-The airlock is a good twenty meters away and she sees no movement there.
+The airlock and guards are almost twenty meters away and she sees no movement there.

 “I know.
 I’m sorry, Mom.
 I just wanted to let you know we got approval for a new launch window.
-I’m leaving for the ship from Prime in a few hours.”
+I’m leaving for the ship from Prime in a couple hours.”

 “Up and down?”